 Amber Lippert (phone extension: 116) holds a B.S. in Agriculture from Oregon State University and credit towards a Masters of Agriculture Education.
 As a student, Amber worked in the OSU horticulture department assisting with breeding, seed saving and field trials of open pollinated broccoli and other field crops.
 Her professional experience includes seven years of work on organic and transitional farms in Oregon and Washington, including coordinating successful transition to organic certification.
 She has also worked and studied on farms in Latin America and Hawaii.
 Amber continues to grow vegetables and raise laying hens on her family farm.

-Tina Jensen Augustine holds an M.S. in soil science from the University of Washington with a thesis on the effects of nitrogen-fixing trees on soil quality and erosion control in small scale, mountainous agriculture.
-Her experience includes a 3-month internship for an agriculture/nutrition non-profit in Central America and 5 months of work trade on two different organic farms.
-In November 2006 Tina attended an IOIA basic farm training in Costa Rica, which provided training on understanding and applying the NOP Rule and included a mock inspection of an organic farm.
+Tina Jensen Augustine holds an M.S. in soil science from the University of Washington, where her thesis focused on the effects of nitrogen-fixing trees on soil quality and erosion control in small scale, mountainous agriculture.
+Her experience includes an internship for an agriculture/nutrition nonprofit in Central America, work trade on two different organic farms, International Organic Inspectors Association (IOIA) basic farm and traceability trainings, and guest lecturing at Oregon State University.
+She started working with OMRI in 2006.
+Tina also performs a limited number of inspections for OMRI and serves as a member of the California Organic Products Advisory Committee.
+She works remotely from Berkeley, CA, where she enjoys gardening and raising her two lovely children.

 Product Review Coordinators